 Like vitamins, our bodies do not need large quantities of minerals, but they are crucial for building teeth, bones, other cells, and enzymes.
 These electrically charged particles attach to water.
 Electrolytes are an important mineral used for hydration, and they keep fluids balanced in the body.
 For example, they make sure that water doesn’t become trapped in the tissue or blood but rather balanced between the two compartments.

 Less well-known are phytonutrients, which are chemicals found only in plants.
 Scientists continue to research and discover new phytonutrients all the time.
-One example is resveratrol, and it is found in grapes.
+For example, resveratrol is found in grapes.
 Shout out to all you wine lovers!
 It acts as an antioxidant, keeping nasty particles from harming our immune system.

 How can micronutrients help me with my goals?